By Andy Sambidge

 RJ currently operates 10 weekly flights to Tripoli, four to Benghazi and two to Misrata.

 Passengers flying to and from Libya are requested to contact RJ’s call centre at 00962 6 5100000 for any queries regarding the flight schedule to Libya

 Jordan's ambassador to Libya was kidnapped on Tuesday after masked gunmen attacked his car and shot his driver, a spokesman for Libya's foreign ministry said

 The driver survived the attack and was in hospital, spokesman Said Laswad said.
 A Jordanian foreign ministry source said they believed that the incident occurred as their ambassador, Fawaz Al Itan, was leaving his house.

 Kidnappings have become commonplace in Libya and abductors frequently target foreign officials.
 Since the start of the year, five Egyptian diplomats, a Tunisian official and a South Korean trade official have been abducted.

 Random acts of violence are also on the rise.
-In December, an American teacher was shot dead in Benghazi and in January, a British man and a New Zealand woman were shot execution-style on a beach in the west.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In December, an American teacher was shot dead in Benghazi and in January, a British man and a New Zealand woman were shot execution-style on a beach in the west.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.